-5.2.25 These distances are the result of various evidence bases and guidance including the Council's Strategic Environmental Assessment Scoping Report, Assessing needs and opportunities: a companion guide to PPG17 (2002) and discussions with Essex County Council.
-The use of these categories is also supported by Shaping Neighbourhoods: A guide for health, sustainability and vitality13 which defines the benchmarks in relation to walking distances:

-13 H. Barton et al (2003), Shaping Neighbourhoods: A guide for health, sustainability and vitality

-- Sites within 400m are within a 5 minute walking distance; - Sites within 800m are within a 10 minute walking distance; and - Sites over 800m indicate the potential requirement for the private car or public transport - 5.2.26 Accessibility has been provided as a guide for developers, the local planning authority and the public to indicate the distances of sites to relevant services.
+- 5.2.27 These distances are the result of various evidence bases and guidance including the Council's Strategic Environmental Assessment Scoping Report; Assessing needs and opportunities: a companion guide to PPG17 (2002) and discussions with Essex County Council.
+The use of these categories is also supported by Shaping Neighbourhoods: A guide for health, sustainability and vitality which defines the benchmarks in relation to walking distances: - Sites within 400m are within a 5 minute walking distance; - Sites within 800m are within a 10 minute walking distance; and - Sites over 800m indicate the potential requirement for the private car or public transport - 5.2.28 Accessibility has been provided as a guide for developers, the local planning authority and the public to indicate the distances of sites to relevant services.
 Accessibility is not a determining factor on the suitability or sustainability of sites and the findings of accessibility are not defined as a constraint to development.
 Proximity of sites to facilities is just one of many considerations and a site will not usually be found unsuitable for reasons of inaccessibility alone as new facilities could be provided or existing ones enhanced where need and opportunity arises.